 Caught

-Today, at the cricket championships, there are different ways to exclude a batsman from the game.
-To do this, you need to correctly catch the ball when it is hit with the bat.
-The most common removal of a batsman is when a fielder catches the ball immediately in his hands, without it bouncing off the ground.
+Today, in cricket championships, there are different ways to exclude a batsman from the game.
+To do this, you need to catch the ball correctly when it is hit with the bat.
+The most common removal of a batsman is when a fielder catches the ball immediately in his hands, without letting it bounce off the ground.
 Then the player with the bat is considered caught.
 Of course, there are other ways in which a batsman will finish his game.
 Read more about this in our prepared material.

 Caught

-There are other commands that mean that the batsman stops his game.
-For example, if, when serving a bowler, a batsman hits the ball, and it is the wicketkeeper who catches it, the batsman will be called “caught behind” or “caught at the wicket“.
+There are other commands that mean that a batsman has stoped his game.
+For example, if a batsman hits a ball from a bowler, and the wicket-keeper cathes it, the batsman will be called “caught behind” or “caught at the wicket“.

 Very rarely in cricket competitions, there is such a catch as ‘caught and bowled“.
 This happens when the bowler serves the ball to the batsman, and he also catches it on an unsuccessful strike.
-Indeed, from the words, it seems that “caught and bowled” is a very difficult catch.
+Indeed, the words “caught and bowled” give the impression that it is a very difficult catch.

-It is logical to assume that the easiest way to exclude a player with a bat from the game is to take the ball to catch the batsman.
-According to statistics (albeit not quite relevant), from 1877 to 2012, there were 36,190 such catches in test matches.
+It is logical to assume that the easiest way to exclude a player with a bat from the game is to take the ball away to catch the batsman.
+According to statistics (albeit not quite relevant), there were 36,190 such catches in test matches from 1877 to 2012.
 In the ratio, this is 56.9 % of all exceptions of a player with a bat.

-At the moment, Mark Boucher is a former professional wicket-keeper from Thought Africa; in the period from 1997-2012, he was able to take 532 “caught behind” catches – this is the current world record.
-Unfortunately, in 2012, an unpleasant episode happened with Mark at one of the matches, in which bail flew into his left eye (he was without glasses and a protective helmet).
-After that, the player had two eye surgeries, and Mark Boucher ended his career ahead of schedule.
+Mark Boucher is a former professional wicket-keeper from Thought Africa at the moment; in the period from 1997-2012, he was able to take 532 “caught behind” catches – this is the current world record.
+Unfortunately, in 2012, an unpleasant episode happened with Mark during a match, in which the ball flew into his left eye (he was without glasses and a protective helmet).
+After this, the player had two eye surgeries, and Mark Boucher ended his career ahead of schedule.

-If Mark is the record holder as a wicketkeeper, then Rahul Dravid is the best by caught.
-During the same period, he was able to catch 210 balls that did not touch the ground!
+If Mark is the record holder as a wicketkeeper, then Rahul Dravid is the best in cathes.
+In the the same period, he was able to catch 210 balls that did not touch the ground!
 This is a very excellent result.

 Quite often, there are controversial moments in cricket.
 This also applies to catches.
-Here is a list of when a batsman is considered not caught:
+Here is a list of cases when a batsman is considered not to be caught:

-- The ball is called no-ballor dead ball.
+- The ball is called no-ball or dead ball.
 If the two terms are considered in 2 words, then no-ball is when the bowler serves incorrectly (from the wrong place or the ball rolls on the ground after the throw, or the ball is dangerous for hitting).
 And for “dead ball” there are its own criteria, which you can find on our website.
-A dead ball is almost any given command from the judge.
-It means that at this moment, all actions on the game are not counted;
+A dead ball is almost any command given by the judge.
+It means that at this moment, all actions in the game are not counted;

 - The batsman does not hit the ball with the bat, but with another part of the body;